Soy: Tackling Some of the Misconceptions

 Contains all essential amino acids

 Amino acids, the building blocks of protein, are the foundations of growth, tissue repair, and immune health–needless to say, they really are essential.
 There are nine essential amino acids: histidine, isoleucine, leucine, lysine, methionine, phenylalanine, threonine, tryptophan, and valine.
 As a common source of essential amino acids, people generally turn to meat as the main source.
-However, whole sources of soy also contain all nine, making it an excellent source of plant-based protein.
+However, whole soy sources also contain all nine, making it an excellent source of plant-based protein.

 Micro and Macronutrients